RixTerreny/deliverboo-backend/README.md

 ```
 4) Create a .env file and put in there your db connection's info.

-5) Run the migrations to generate the db and the seeder(optional) if you want some data to start with.
+5) Run the migrations to generate the db and the seeder (optional), if you want some data to start with.

 ## License